whamcloud/Online-Help/docs/api/Scheduler_Plugin_API.md

 IML collects and displays metrics on a per-job basis, when enabled in Lustre.
 See the Lustre manual for supported schedulers and configuration.
 By default, the data is associated by unique job_id, from whichever job scheduler is configured.
-In order to display more useful metata, e.g. user, a corresponding plugin must be registered to lookup the job_ids.
+In order to display more useful metadata, e.g. user, a corresponding plugin must be registered to lookup the job_ids.

-Plugins are registered by linking a python module (.py) in the plugin directory:  <root>/chroma_core/lib/scheduler/.
+Plugins are registered by linking a python module (.py) in the plugin directory:  `<root>/chroma_core/lib/scheduler/`.
 The provided plugin (procname_uid) uses the shell as the scheduler.

 ## <a name="1.2"></a>API